Secure CheckoutPersonal information is secured with SSL technology.

 - Includes comprehensive case studies of innovative processes based on renewable raw materials

-- Uses process simulation as analysis and innovation tool
+- Employs steady-state and dynamic process simulation as problem analysis and flowsheet creation tool

 Graduate and postgraduate students in chemical engineering (specifically conceptual process design and plant design projects for students aiming for an MSc degree in chemical engineering); research and developments students of new technologies; professional engineers in continuous training courses; self-education